11 Common Pieces of Retirement Advice That Too Many People Ignore

 If you want to retire comfortably one day, there's no better time to start preparing than right now.
 Too many people ignore these common but essential pieces of advice.

-Planning now is especially important if you want to see if you can retire early.
-Even if you can't, it's possible to live comfortably and still retire before your full retirement age.
+Planning now is especially important if you want to retire early.
+Even if you can't retire as early as you would like, you can live comfortably and still retire before your full retirement age.